carpentries-incubator/python-novice-programming-gapminder/README.md

 ## About the Lesson

-This lesson teaches novice programmers to write modular code to perform data analysis using Python.
-The emphasis, however, is on teaching language-agnostic principles of programming such as automation with loops and encapsulation with functions, see [Best Practices for Scientific Computing][best-practices] and [Good enough practices in scientific computing][good-practices] to learn more.
+This lesson teaches novice programmers to perform data analysis in Python using modular code (independent chunks of code that contain all the functionality required to execute a desired task).
+The emphasis, however, is on teaching language-agnostic principles of programming which will be useful across all programming languages such as automation with loops and encapsulation with functions, see [Best Practices for Scientific Computing][best-practices] and [Good enough practices in scientific computing][good-practices] to learn more.